Want to Get Over It? Read on…

 Tip 1: Make a Clean Break

-Trying to be just friends right away is a common, if a little ill-advised, mistake.
-As tempting as it is, if you are still in love with your ex, and he or she doesn’t reciprocate your feelings, then it’s time to go “No Contact” – at least for a little while.
+Trying to be ‘just friends’ right away is a common but ill-advised mistake.
+As tempting as it is, if you’re still in love with your ex and they don’t reciprocate your feelings, it’s time to go ‘No Contact’—at least for a while.

-Most people choose to ignore my advice and aim to remain their ex’s friend.
-They feel that if they continue to be this wonderful, supportive awesome friend, their ex will miraculously see the error of their ways – and take them back.
+Many people choose to ignore this advice, hoping to remain friends with their ex.
+The idea is that by being this amazing, supportive friend, their ex will miraculously see the error of their ways and take them back.
 But let’s be honest, that so seldom happens.

 I advocate ‘No Contact’ primarily for self-preservation, not as a strategy to win your ex back.
-While it is rare, in some instances, “No Contact” does make the heart grow fonder, and an ex may realise what they have been missing.
-This can mean reconciliation is on the cards.
-Whether that’s the right decision is a topic for another post.
+While it’s rare, absence can make the heart grow fonder, leading your ex to realise what they’ve been missing.
+This may open the door to reconciliation—whether that’s a good idea or not is a topic for another post.

 Tip 2: Remove, Backup and Block